 - Sessions offered by the Engineering Employment Centre

-- Conference workshops and short course that does not overlap with an available course in the Faculty of Engineering.
+- Conference workshops and short courses that do not overlap with an available course in the Faculty of Engineering

 - GTL teaching levels 1, 2, 3 up to a maximum of 4 hours